 Lima, with over 11 million residents, is not only the largest city in Peru but also one of the biggest in South America.
 While one day in Lima isn’t enough to explore the entire city, it’s plenty of time to get a great first impression and visit some of the most iconic spots.
-In this 1-day Lima itinerary, I’ll show you the best places to go, when to visit them, and which must-see stops you shouldn’t miss.
+In this 1-day Lima itinerary, I’ll show you the best places to go, when to visit them, and which must-see stops you shouldn’t miss on your Peru bucket list.
 Below you can also find a map to navigate around the most popular spots of the city.
 Have fun exploring!

 Disclaimer: This article may contain affiliate links.
 Without costing you anything extra, the small commission will help me produce more free content for you.
 For more information, please refer to my privacy policy.